 Some other things that should be taken note of within the body paragraphs are shifts in tone and diction and the varying length of sentences.
 Though these are smaller and do not impact your understanding of the concept of rhetorical analysis as much, knowing them shows your instructor that you have a strong grasp of style.
 Lastly, do not forget to make proper citations!

 After fully supporting and developing your various arguments, it is time to wrap up the essay with a strong conclusion.
 First of all, explain how this work affected the audience and the essay as a whole.
 In other words, show the result that came from this impact speech!
 Afterward, fully conclude your argument on each individual rhetorical device, and link them as a whole to show their significance as a unit!
-As a final sentence, provide an impactful overall concluding statement that showed the importance of this speech and its strategies that helped shaped history!
+As a final sentence, provide an impactful overall concluding statement that showed the importance of this speech and its strategies that helped to shape history!

 Overall Writing Tips